-We monitor the impact through regular progress data captures throughout the year for all pupils.
-We gather data for academics to measure the academic curriculum, we also measure soft skill and life skill development.
-The data is also used to inform our practice and evaluate the impact of the curriculum intent and implementation.
+We monitor the impact through regular progress data captures which take place throughout the year for all pupils.
+We gather data for academics to measure the academic curriculum, and we also measure soft skills and life skills development.
+The data is also used to inform our practice and evaluate the impact of the curriculum's intent and implementation.

-Our end of KS4 exam results for the last 2 years has been exceptional and has placed us in the top % nationally for SEMH schools, Thirteen out of fourteen (92.8%) of our year 11's continued onto further education, employment or training.
+Our end-of-KS4 exam results for the last 3 years have been very good with a 100% of our Y11 cohort moving onto further education, employment or training.